 The starting point for the Cranborne Chase and West Wiltshire Downs Historic Landscape Characterisation is the present day landscape.
 It maps, records and describes the historic landscape character of the present day landscape and also identifies where previous land uses are fossilised in the landscape.

-The full HLC dataset can be explored in the AONB Interactive Mapping pages.
+The full HLC dataset can be explored in the Interactive Mapping pages.

 Historic Environment Action Plans

-The AONB Historic Environment Action Plans, or HEAPs for short, provide a summary of the key characteristics of the historic environment of the AONB at a landscape scale.
+The National Landscape Historic Environment Action Plans, or HEAPs for short, provide a summary of the key characteristics of the historic environment of the AONB at a landscape scale.

 The Historic Environment includes all archaeological and historic aspects of the landscape including buildings, settlements, archaeological sites, and the the wider historic landscape character.

-The HEAPs draw are based on a robust evidence base including Historic Environment Records, the AONB Historic Landscape Characterisation, and other studies and documents.
+The HEAPs draw are based on a robust evidence base including Historic Environment Records, our Historic Landscape Characterisation, and other studies and documents.

 The HEAP project will provide a statement of significance for each area and theme and detail the condition and issues of the characteristics identified.
 The project will also detail forces for change effecting the historic characteristics of the landscape.